cube-js/cube/docs/content/Examples-Tutorials-Recipes/Snapshots.md

 | in BigQuery.
 <!-- prettier-ignore-end -->

-Please note that it makes sense to make the `StatusSnapshots` cube to [extend](https://cube.dev/docs/schema/reference/cube#parameters-extends) the original `Statuses` cube in order to reuse the dimension definitions.
+Please note that it makes sense to make the `StatusSnapshots` cube [extend](https://cube.dev/docs/schema/reference/cube#parameters-extends) the original `Statuses` cube in order to reuse the dimension definitions.
 We only need to add a new dimension that indicates the `date` of a snapshot.
 We're also referencing